ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

 ### Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc., go to the <a target="_blank" href="https://github.com/ballerina-platform/ballerina-standard-library">Ballerina Standard Library parent repository</a>.
+To report bugs, request new features, start new discussions, view project boards, etc., go to the <a target="_blank" href="https://github.com/ballerina-platform/ballerina-standard-library">Ballerina standard library parent repository</a>.

 ### Useful Links